System X (telephony): Editions of System X

+In the early 2020s, BT commenced rationalisation of its SystemX estate to save power, cost, floorspace and improve reliability – the ageing Mk1 switches were becoming a maintenance headache.
+Reduced traffic volumes and reduced numbers of subscribers mean the System X estate has significant opportunity for downsizing.
+This rationalisation process entails re-purposing DMSUs/DJSUs equipped with Mk2 switches into CTLEs, re-parenting concentrators onto them from other exchanges and shutting down those exchanges.
+This results in 'super CTLEs' with large (60+) numbers of concentrators hosted on them.
+The large number of concentrators results in a long restoration time in the event of a major fault on the exchange, so Telent have re-written the exchange software to improve restoration times.
+This major software revision is expected to last until network operators retire their SystemX estate, even though retirement plans are invariably taking longer than planned due to the inability of IP-based networks to handle legacy services, especially machine-to-machine communications.

 Message Transmission Subsystem

 A System X exchange's processors communicate with its concentrators and other exchanges using its Message Transmission subsystem (MTS).
-MTS links are 'nailed up' between nodes by re-purposing individual 64kbps digital speech channels across the switch into permanent paths for the signalling messages to route over.
+MTS links are 'nailed up' between nodes by re-purposing individual 64 kbit/s digital speech channels across the switch into permanent paths for the signalling messages to route over.
 Messaging to and from concentrators is done using proprietary messaging, messaging between exchanges is done using C7 / SS7 messaging.
 UK-specific and ETSI variant protocols are supported.
 It was also possible to use channel associated signalling, but as the UK and Europe's exchanges went digital in the same era this was hardly used.

 Replacement system

 Many of the System X exchanges installed during the 1980s continue in service into the 2020s.

-System X was scheduled for replacement with Next Generation softswitch equipment as part of the BT 21st Century Network (21CN) programme.
-Some other users of System X – in particular Jersey Telecom and Kingston Communications – replaced their circuit-switched System X equipment with Marconi XCD5000 softswitches (which were intended as the NGN replacement for System X) and Access Hub multiservice access nodes.
-However, the omission of Marconi from BT's 21CN supplier list and the shift in focus away from telephony to broadband all led to much of the System X estate being maintained.
+In the first decade of the 21st century, System X was scheduled for replacement with softswitch equipment as part of BT's 21st Century Network (21CN) programme.
+Some other users of System X – in particular Jersey Telecom and Kingston Communications – replaced their circuit-switched System X equipment with Marconi XCD5000 softswitches (which were intended as the replacement for System X) and Access Hub multiservice access nodes.
+However, the omission of Marconi from BT's 21CN supplier list, and the shift in focus from telephony to broadband, led to much of the System X estate being maintained.
+The switched telephone network (both PSTN and ISDN) is due to be turned off on 31 January 2027, after customers are moved to voice over IP services.